cartrleitch/CoolBibleVerses/README.md

 Todo:
-1. Fix styling on login and related pages
+1. Add tags to search by as well
-2. Enable searching by Book-Chapter-Verse or by text
+2. Retrieve text from ESV for Text
-3. Retrieve text from ESV for entry
+    Shorten text in index if too long
-4. Add tags to search by as well
+3. Enable searching by Book-Chapter-Verse or by text
-5. Record when and by whom a verse was entered
+4. Record when and by whom a verse was entered
-6. Add details section for added info about verse
+5. Make it look nice
-7. Make it look nice
+    Fix styling on account manage pages
-8. Deploy on Pi
+6. Deploy on Pi